 Scholarships For Outstanding Airman To ROTC (SOAR)

 SOAR offers active duty enlisted personnel the opportunity to earn a commission who can complete all bachelor degree and commissioning requirements in 2 to 4 years as an Air Force ROTC cadet.
+Applicants must have at least 24 hours of graded college course work with at least a 3.0 cumulative GPA and have a minimum ACT composite score of 26 or an SAT combined Reading and Math score of 1180 or an AFOQT Academic Aptitude score of 57.
 Applicants are not authorized to pursue a second bachelors or graduate degree.
 Degree plans should be in full year increments (ex., 2, 3, 4 year academic plan).
-If approved any degree plan that require an extra semester (ex., 2.5, 3.5 year academic plans) will not receive scholarship entitlements unless they are in a Secretary of the Air Force approved 5 year major (Ref: AFROTCI 36-2011 4.28. – 18.104.22.168., and Attachment 8).
+If approved any degree plan that require an extra semester (ex., 2.5, 3.5 year academic plans) will not receive scholarship entitlements unless they are in a Secretary of the Air Force approved 5 year major (Ref: AFROTCI 36-2011 4.28. – 22.214.171.124., and Attachment 8).
+Any summer courses taken will not be authorized entitlements unless it is a mandatory course required for the degree and the course is only offered in the summer.

 Note:Applicants within one year of completing their bachelor's degree, with a bachelor's degree or desiring to earn graduate degrees may not participate in this program.
 They should seek commissioning through OTS.

 Note: Applicants selected are not guaranteed enrollment allocations to enter the Professional Officer Course (POC).
-All AFROTC cadets compete against their peers for enrollment allocations during the Spring Semester before entering the POC.
+All AFROTC cadets compete against their peers for enrollment allocations.

 Students awarded a scholarship must have 24 semester/36 quarter hours of math/physical science or 4 semesters/6 quarters of a foreign language (must be the same language) before they commission.
 Scholarships awarded must major in a degree listed on the desired/mandatory degrees list.